Flame24667/Cage/README.md

 # Cage

-Cage is a website that's feels like reddit but more about coding\n We made this place in the feel that is user friendly
+Cage is a website that's feels like reddit but more about coding

+We made this place in the feel that is user friendly